 Definition may be broader, but used for flesh, man.

-- Adam (which is also the word used for “man”) was himself, made of the dust of the ground.
+- Adam (which is also the word used for “man”) is called “the dust from the ground.”
 Human bodies were literally made from the ground.
 In this sense, the word ground is not even symbolic of flesh/man, but literal.

-Genesis 2:7 (KJV) And the LORD God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul.
+Genesis 2:7 (LSV) And YHWH God forms the man—dust from the ground, and breathes into his nostrils breath of life, and the man becomes a living creature.

 - Our bodies are called “clay” (earthen) vessels.